Lme20/Pomodoro-System-IoT-project-/README.md

 If you've ever struggled with productivity, missed a deadline, or ended up distracted too many times, then this project might be for you.
 There are countless techniques claiming to boost productivity and while many may work to varying degrees, there's no denying that Pomodoro takes the first spot.

 Pomodoro, meaning "Tomato" in Italian, is a very simple and consize technique based purely on how you distribute your time.
 The technique consists of time intervals, where you may only work for 25 minutes followed by a 5 minutes pause, totalling 30 minutes, this routine is then repeated and a new set is followed.

-Give a short and brief overview of what your project is about.
-What needs to be included:

-- [ ] Short project overview
-- [ ] How much time it might take to do (approximation)
+This project is purely aimed at creating a device that allows you to follow this technique, with as little distractions as possible, without having to use a a Pomodoro timer online.
+Now, you may ask, why use a device when I can simply use a timer on my phone?
+Well, we know that phones are a distraction, besides, this device allows you to track all your passes, getting a better overview of how productive you've been.

+This project may take between 15 to 30 hours, depending on the complexity you're aiming and any addons you might want for this project (assuming you're not copypasting the entirety of the code).
+Additionaly, the coding phase may take up only 40% of the project, with the rest being left to the setup of your device and any issues that may come.
+Consider that this project may not be straightforward, as it depends entirely on your ESP board and the components you are using.

 ### Objective